GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Right now you are a prisoner of each application you use.
-You have only the options that were given you by the developer of that application.
+> ### If you want more effective programmers, you will discover that they should not waste their time debugging, they should not introduce the bugs to start with.
 >
-> ~ *Ted Nelson*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts